-Have you ever found yourself in a mindful journey where you reconnecting with a friend or loved one at the end of a day, and after 15 minutes of conversation you realized that you have not heard a word they said because you were lost in your thoughts planning for the next day or worrying about your upcoming week?
-How about that wasted week spent neglecting your responsibilities, getting irritated at your social support, worrying, ruminating, obsessing over the dream job you applied for and feeling inadequate, only to learn that you are not only qualified but the only candidate with a job offer?
+Have you ever found yourself reconnecting with a friend or loved one at the end of a day, and after 15 minutes of conversation you realized that you had not heard a word they said because you were lost in your thoughts planning for the next day or worrying about your upcoming week?
+How about that wasted week spent neglecting your responsibilities, getting irritated at your social supports, worrying, ruminating, obsessing over the dream job you applied for and feeling inadequate, only to learn that you are not only qualified but the only candidate with a job offer?

 We live in a fast-paced technology-dominated world, full of to-do lists, where multi-tasking is viewed as a quality, and we are no longer human beings, but human doings.
 We set high standards for ourselves, and aim to meet often-unachievable goals, and if we slow down, we worry we will miss opportunities.
 We try to reach the “happiness” destination, but how much do we actually enjoy the journey?
 How much do we connect with others, and effectively live a fulfilling life?